daemonchild/docker-squid-proxy/README.md

 This is a quick and dirty Squid based proxy for bouncing traffic, ideal for use during a pentest.

-You may wish to edit squid.conf to restrict to specific source networks (or not!)
+You may wish to edit squid.conf to restrict to specific source and destination networks (or not!)